What is NATO, and what is its role in the Russia-Ukraine crisis?

-In a news conference Friday, Secretary of Defense Lloyd Austin repeatedly reminded Russia that Article 5 of the NATO treaty obligated the United States and allies to come to the aid of its eastern European members in the event of Russia attacking any of them.
+In a news conference Friday, Secretary of Defense Lloyd Austin repeatedly reminded Russia that Article 5 of the NATO treaty obligated the United States and allies to come to the aid of its Eastern European members in the event of Russia attacking any of them.

 “Our focus is not on fighting in Ukraine,” he said.
 “It’s on reassuring our NATO partners and allies.”